liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/service-builder-samples/service-builder-jndi.markdown

 This sample demonstrates how to connect a Liferay Service Builder application to an external database via a JNDI connection.
-Here, an external database means any database other than @product@'s database.
-For this sample to work correctly, you must prepare such an external database and configure @product@ to use it.
+Here, an external database means any database other than @sharepoint@'s database.
+For this sample to work correctly, you must prepare such an external database and configure @sharepoint@ to use it.
 Follow the steps below to make the required preparations before deploying the application.